aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 Reference: [Landing Zone Accelerator Centralized Logging](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/user-guide/logging/#log-centralization-methods)

+### Customer Managed Keys
+There are differences between how ASEA and LZA manage AWS KMS keys to provide encryption at rest capabilities for resources deployed by the solution.
+Detailed documentation is available in the [Customer Managed Keys - Comparison of ASEA and LZA](docs/KMS.md) document.

 ### Cost considerations
 Due to architectural and operational differences between ASEA and LZA, you can see an increase of the AWS resources cost during and after the upgrade.
 We recommend that you monitor the costs of your environment on a daily basis to detect any anomaly.